maitrungduc1410/my-extension/README.md

 # my-extension

-> This is my project to create Chrome extension using VueJS
+> This is my project to create Chrome extension using VueJS.

+If you want to know how to build it see my [blog](https://viblo.asia/p/viet-chrome-extension-bang-vuejs-Ljy5VoVjKra) (Vietnamese, sorry if it's not your native languague)
 ## Setup
 To test the extension first you need to run this command to build project:
 ```bash